-- the use of models, as in the particle model of matter or the wave models of light and of sound - the concept of cause and effect in explaining such links as those between force and acceleration, or between changes in atomic nuclei and
+- the use of models, as in the particle model of matter or the wave models of light and of sound - the concept of cause and effect in explaining such links as those between force and acceleration, or between changes in atomic nuclei and radioactive emissions

-- the phenomenon of "action at a distance" to analyse electrical, magnetic and gravitational effects that differences, for example between pressures or temperatures or electrical potentials, are the drivers of change - that proportionality, for example between weight and mass of an object or between force and extension in a spring, is an important aspect of many models in science - that physical laws and models are expressed in mathematical form
+- the phenomenon of "action at a distance" to analyse electrical, magnetic and gravitational effectsthat differences, for example between pressures or temperatures or electrical potentials, are the drivers of change - that proportionality, for example between weight and mass of an object or between force and extension in a spring, is an important aspect of many models in science - that physical laws and models are expressed in mathematical form duration 1 hour 45 minutes.

 Two Biology papers, two Chemistry papers and two Physics papers.
-Each paper is of duration 1 hour 45 minutes.
+Each paper is of